 Install docker-compose on Ubuntu 20.04 LTS Linux

 Docker-compose has no installation package for apt.
-You may check the latest stable release version first on the official website
+Therefore, you may check the latest stable release version first on the official website

 Download the latest version (in this case it is 1.25.5, this may change whenever you read this tutorial!)